datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 * Create and connect a Thing to the Hub
 * Retrieve and display the Thing details
-* If the Thing is not containing any property, create a dum property
+* If the Thing is not containing any property, create a dumb property
-* In any case, retrieve this dum property
+* In any case, retrieve this dumb property
-* Continuously call a method that generate dum data and send them to the hub
+* Continuously call a method that generate dumb data and send them to the hub

 Here are a few Python elements to note: